dandevmsc/NewPost/README.md

 # New Post & ModQueue alert
 This script will monitor a list of subreddits for new posts and items in the modqueue.
 It can then send a message to a slack or discord channel or a telegram user and a private message to a list of users on reddit.

-You just need praw, so run:

-    pip install -r requirements.txt

-To install the dependencies.
+# Setup
 You then need to configure copy the `config.json.template` file to `config.json` and update it with the api keys and settings you want.

+With docker:
+> `docker-compose up -d`

+Without docker:
+> `pip install -r requirements.txt` \
+`python ./newpost.py`

 ### Reddit
 Create your bot / mod account and go to: https://www.reddit.com/prefs/apps/.
-Create an app and it will give you the credentials you need.
+Create a script app and it will give you the credentials you need.

 ### Slack
 Create a slack app and get a webhook for the channel you would like to post to: https://api.slack.com/incoming-webhooks#getting-started.